| As

 not be generalized to the entire country.
 She thought that it would be

 useful to have interview results with children from HCMC as well.
+As a

 visiting research fellow at GRIPS Development Forum (GDF), Ms. Chikako